eosobande/itokuto/README.md

 [DrawableToolbox by duanhong169](https://github.com/duanhong169/DrawableToolbox)
 The missing DrawableToolbox for Android.
 Create drawables programmatically and get rid of the boring and always repeated drawable.xml files.

-Itokuto supports using programmatic drawables and this libary from duanhong169 makes creating programmatic drawables super easy and quick
+Itokuto supports using programmatic drawables and this library from duanhong169 makes creating programmatic drawables super easy and quick

 Example: a rounded rectangle with green solid color and a white ripple, this was used in No. 5 above
 ```kotlin